willfrank98/AI_Art/README.md

 There's not really any AI here, but that's a whole other thing.

 ### Todo:
--properly dispose resources
+-properly dispose resources, increase performance -better generational structure

 ### Ideas:
 -create a relatively simple data type that holds all information needed to generate an image (the dna of an image)

 ### List of Known Variables:
 These are independent variables that require further investigation/testing: